mxiamxia/aws-apm-action/SECURITY.md

 **Principle of Least Privilege:**
 - Configure the IAM role with **minimum required permissions only**
-- The action needs read access to CloudWatch, Application Signals, and invoke access of Amazon Q Developer CLI
+- The action needs read access to CloudWatch, Application Signals, and invoke access of AI agent tools
 - See `template/awsapm.yaml` for a reference IAM policy with minimal permissions

 **⚠️ Important Security Considerations:**